ESSENTIAL BIKE PREP FOR STONE KING

 YOUR CHAIN

 A chain without problems, you’ll never know it’s there.
-A chain with issues, your day of racing is ruined.
-Some simple tips to keep you out of a jam: on-sight Enduro racing often leads to unintended chainring strikes, so prepare your bike with a bottom bash to protect both chain and chainring.
-If you remove your chain while travelling to Stone King Rally, make sure to reassemble it with a new Eagle PowerLink — these are intended to be single use, so to be sure, start fresh.
-While on trail, be self-sufficient by carrying a few spare Eagle PowerLink’s and a small section of chain (3-5 links) that can be substituted in place of damaged chain.
+A chain with issues, your riding day is ruined.
+Some simple tips to keep you out of a jam: enduro riding in wild mountain terrain often leads to unintended chainring strikes, so prepare your bike with a bottom bash to protect both chain and chainring.
+If you remove your chain while travelling to Stone King, make sure to reassemble it with a new Eagle PowerLink — these are intended to be single use, so to be sure, start fresh.
+While on trail, be self-sufficient by carrying a few spare Eagle PowerLinks and a small section of chain (3-5 links) that can be substituted in place of damaged chain.
 Wipe and lubricate your chain each morning to keep it running smooth and quiet all day long.

 BRAKE PREP